plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

-For example, it's not going to be a good idea to have your developers doing nothing just because an agile coach said that 4 should be your VIP-limit and 4 issues are currently sitting blocked waiting for an answer from a third-party.
+For example, it's not going to be a good idea to have your developers doing nothing just because an agile coach said that four should be your VIP-limit and four issues are currently sitting blocked, waiting for an answer from a third party.

 ## Best tools